jessecusack/LeConte_postprocessing/README.md

 dropbox folder and performs some postprocessing before compiling it into netcdf files.

+**This code will not work without access to the LeConte dropbox!**

-The instructions below are for macOS, but should mostly work for other unix systems.
+The instructions below are for _macOS_, but should mostly work for other unix systems.

 ## How to run the code